Windscale fire: Windscale Piles

-The cartridge was finned, allowing heat exchange with the environment to cool the fuel rods while they were in the reactor.
+The cartridges were finned, allowing heat exchange with the environment to cool the fuel rods while they were in the reactor.
 Rods were pushed in the front of the core, the "charge face", with new rods being added at a calculated rate.
 This pushed the other cartridges in the channel towards the rear of the reactor, eventually causing them to fall out the back, the "discharge face", into a water-filled channel where they cooled and could be collected.

 The chain reaction in the core converted the uranium into a variety of isotopes, including some plutonium, which was separated from the other materials using chemical processing.
 As this plutonium was intended for weapons purposes, the burnup of the fuel would have been kept low to reduce production of the heavier plutonium isotopes like plutonium-240 and plutonium-241.

+The design initially called for the core to be cooled like the B Reactor, which used a constant supply of water that poured through the channels in the graphite.
+There were two issues associated with a water-cooled design.
+The first was the supply of large volumes of high purity water, without which the fuel cartridges would quickly corrode.
+This site also had to be in a remote location, and close to the sea so that radioactive effluents could be discharged.
+The only site that met these criteria (in Britain) was next to Loch Morar, near Arisaig.
+However, the high chlorine content in Loch Morar meant that a large and complex water purification plant would be required.
+These factors meant that the project risked being delayed by two years.